Published on Nov 19, 2021

 - Takes immediate and confident charge of circumstances

-- Aggressive in nature, easily getting into fights
+- Aggressive in nature, quickly getting into fights

 - Blaming other people for their issues

 - Doesn't follow the rule and obey their parents

 Teens Who are Victim of Bullying

 Teens who are bullied may have emotional, social, mental, and educational problems.
 Here below, we will elaborate on the effects of Bullying on teens.

 - They will feel insecure, and their self-esteem will be low